Communal Narcissism: Meaning, Signs And How To Spot It

 • Fragile Self-Esteem: Vulnerable narcissists may seem modest or shy, but they hide a deep need for validation.
 Their self-worth depends heavily on external praise.

-• Self-Deception: They may deceive themselves about their worth, believing they are superior despite not showing it openly.
+• Self-Deception: They may deceive themselves about their worth, believing they are superior despite not openly showing it.

 • Emotional Sensitivity: They are often sensitive to criticism and may react with strong emotions when they feel ignored or undervalued.